 As with any list of food, these are my opinions on what’s the best.
 You could ask 10 different people and get 10 different answers, but I’ll try my best to give it to you straight so you can make a decision on what’s worth your money.
 And make sure to read all the way to the end of a printable checklist of things to eat including where to find them in the parks!

 While we’re on the subject of money, let’s talk about the cost of Disneyland food.
 I focused on Disneyland snacks and sweets, not meals, so almost all of these items will cost you between $4-$6, less if you have an annual pass and a discount is provided.
 There are a couple that are a bit more expensive but those “snacks” are really more like meals.
 Those include the corn dogs, Plaza Inn fried chicken, the bacon mac and cheese cone, and the stuffed potato.
 Everything else on my list was under $6, which isn’t bad considering most of these are a pretty good size!

 The food can add up if you’re like me and want to try everything, so I recommend you try to save as much money on tickets as possible so you can eat all the things!

-Disneyland is always announcing increases in ticket prices so if you’re looking for the best prices on tickets, I highly recommend buying tickets through Get Away Today.
+Disneyland is always announcing increases in ticket prices, especially with Star Wars: Galaxy’s Edge this summer so if you’re looking for the best prices on tickets, I highly recommend buying tickets through Get Away Today.

 They do all sorts of deals and sales including the most recent one below.
 Buy tickets from Get Away Today here.